-The effort marks the second business that is determined to stay at their former West Broadway location following the massive fire, which city officials now believe may have been intentional.
+The effort marks the second business that is determined to stay at its former W. Broadway location following the massive fire, which city officials now believe may have been intentionally set.

 Construction code services manager Al Olson said Wednesday that the building containing the city’s oldest grocery store, Brix Grocery & Meat, will remain standing as the owner develops plans to rehab.
 It was previously unclear whether the city would allow Brix’s owner to proceed.

-But unlike Brix, it appears NOC's 110-year-old building at 911 West Broadway won't be saved.
+But unlike Brix, it appears NOC’s 110-year-old building at 911 W. Broadway won’t be saved.
 Olson said Wednesday that permits to demolish the building have cleared initial approvals and wrecking will likely begin next week.
-909 and 913 West Broadway will also be demolished.
+The buildings at 909 and 913 W. Broadway also will be demolished.

-Anthony Newby, NOC's executive director, said his group has a tentative agreement with the property owner to buy the land for $25,000 -- if NOC can raise that amount.
-The group launched an online fundraising campaign Thursday morning and had raised nearly $3,000 by late afternoon.
+Anthony Newby, NOC’s executive director, said his group has a tentative agreement with the property owner to buy the land for $25,000 — if NOC can raise that amount.
+The group launched an online fundraising campaign Thursday morning and had raised nearly $8,455 by Friday afternoon.

-The group hopes that by getting the title to the land it will have more influence over other development plans on the block.
-But that would be the first step; Newby said the group would then have to launch a larger fundraising campaign and work with community members to plan and build a new headquarters.
+The group hopes that by buying the land it will have more influence over other development plans on the block.
+That would be just the first step; Newby said the group would then have to start a larger fundraising campaign and work with community members to plan and build a new headquarters.

-For now, NOC is operating out of the offices of another nonprofit group, located two blocks away.
+For now, NOC is operating out of the offices of another nonprofit located two blocks away.

 The fundraising drive comes on the heels of news earlier this week that police believe the fire may have been set intentionally.
 Police have not announced any suspects or motives.

 “We’re overwhelmed with the knowledge that someone would intentionally burn down the home of our beloved office, along with the homes and businesses of dozens of dynamic residents,” NOC said in its fundraising plea.